Mill Pond 0.88-Acre Bathurst Estate with In-Law Suite and Mixed-Use Zoning Upside

 Honest framing of unknowns, assumptions, and downside scenarios.

-Basement renovation dated 2026 in listing; verify completion status and permits
+Basement renovation is dated 2026 in the listing; investor should verify permits, occupancy, and legal secondary-suite status before underwriting two-unit income.